POLYSILICON PRICE TREND

 Profile: The Taipeh-headquartered company keeps a very low profile: Its old-style website provides neither a local address nor a phone number, but only an e-mail address for contact.
 According to the comment of a PVinsights employee on www.glassdoor.com, however, the company has “strong business engagements with lots of Fortune Top 500 firms.”

 Data: In 2009 PVinsights was the first that started publishing weekly photovoltaic (PV) spot price data on the web.
-Its coverage of the global polysilicon spot price average was expanded with data on the spot prices in and outside China in March 2015; however, part of this information as well as the monthly data on the polysilicon long-term contract price was shifted to the paid service in June 2017.
+Its coverage of the global polysilicon spot price average was expanded with data on the spot prices in and outside China in March 2015; however, this information as well as the monthly data on the polysilicon long-term contract price have gradually been shifted to the paid service since June 2017.

 The difference stems from how the single price points of a survey are weighted.
 PVinsights states only vaguely that “applying judgment to the price discovery process remains today the best method to determine privately traded solar PV component prices.
 Our experience in making informed, accurate judgments is one of the most important values we offer to PVinsights.com subscribers.”
-This self-praise cannot hide the fact that the data provider has missed the rising market share of higher-priced mono-grade polysilicon for almost two years.
+This self-praise cannot hide the fact that the data provider missed the rising market share of higher-priced mono-grade polysilicon for almost two years.
 Only from late 2020 through the third quarter of 2022 did it seem that PVinsights’ polysilicon spot price index has overcome its bias toward low-price multi-grade polysilicon.
 We do not regard the index as a reliable source anymore.